nats-io/nack/README.md

 ### Getting Started with Accounts

+> **Note**: The Account CRD is a **connection profile** for storing NATS server URLs and credentials—it is not related to [NATS Accounts](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/accounts) (the multi-tenancy feature).
+Think of it as a reusable connection configuration that other resources can reference.

 You can create an Account resource with the following CRD.
 The Account resource can be used to specify server and TLS information.